Applying to the Honors College

 *Note: SAT/ACT scores are not required for South Carolina Honors college or Top Scholar admission review.

-In 2020, the middle 50 percent of students in the South Carolina Honors College had an SAT score between 1430-1520, or an ACT composite score between 32-34.
-On average, students admitted to the Honors College were in the top four percent of their high school class and had an average weighted GPA of 4.5-5.0.
+The middle 50 percent of students in the South Carolina Honors College had an SAT score between 1430-1520, or an ACT composite score between 32-34.
+On average, students admitted to the Honors College were in the top four percent of their high school class and had an average weighted GPA of 4.5-5.1.

 Most of our students earn college credit before graduating from high school.
 Credits earned by advanced placement tests (IB, CLEP, etc.) are not counted toward honors requirements but often serve as pre-requisites for honors courses and can allow room in your course of study for higher-level honors courses.
 Discuss your credits with your honors advisor.